• Send Us a Message

 The color-coded breakdowns

-included in the Seam Allowance Additions
+included in the Seam Allowance Additions' 8-Page Booklet

-1. tell you which Additions to use:
+1. show you which Additions to use:

 2. - Purple: Squares